darrikmazey/toast/README.md

 toast
 =====

 *toast* is a rails web-app for scraping job listings, because I would like a new job.
-It is in it's infancy.
+It is in its infancy.

 TODO
 ----